tenley8/Microsoft-Power-BI/Google Analytics Traffic logs/README.md

 * [Summary](#summary)

 ## Project Overview
 This project aims to analyze Google Analytics Traffic logs metrics.
-In this scenario, I work with a company that analyze web traffic movements and I have been asked to analyze the traffic logs metrics.
+In this scenario, I work with a company that analyzes web traffic movements and I have been asked to analyze the traffic logs metrics.
 The first metric that I want to analyze is the total web traffic visits, which is the total visit counts.
 - I am going to look at visits over time using a line chart utilizing visit count and date columns.
 	- By selecting any month the dispay returns the total visits for that selected month.